julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 The mapping is specified in a separate JSON file.
 The attribute names in this file are the names in the final data schema, the values in this case are JMESPath expressions.
 These expressions describe where in the source data to find the value for this attribute.
 JMESPath is a JSON query language which allows us to search for specific values in the source data.
-There can be simple JSON paths but also more complex expression like `or`-expressions, indicies and pipes.
+There can be simple JSON paths but also more complex expression like `or`-expressions, indices and pipes.
 Here's an example mapping that would transform the above source file into a pre-defined schema of our own choosing:

 ```json